-According to Directive 92/119/EEC preventive vaccination against LSD is prohibited.
+According to Directive 92/119/EEC preventive vaccination against PPR is prohibited.
 According to Article 19 of this Directive it is possible to carry out emergency vaccination as additional control measure.
 A decision will be made by the EC in consultation with Member States.
-Attenuated cattle strains, and strains derived from sheep and goats have been used as live vaccines.
 Whether vaccines are available is questionable.
 If vaccine is available and considered a reasonable control measure, a vaccination programme will be provided to the EC, after consultation with the expert group.
 The possibility of applying emergency vaccination is laid down in Article 17 of the AHWA.
+According to the OIE, vaccines are available (OIE, 2014), but vaccines for PPR are not registered in the Netherlands.
 Vaccinated animals should always be clearly identified at a herd or individual level.